-Students may choose only 1 of the following project courses in their elective space:
+Students may choose at maximum only 1 of the following project courses in their elective space:

+code course ECs

+CME2100-11 Research Internship 10

+CME4900 Open Design Contractor Project 10

-code course ECs CIE4061-09 Multidisciplinary Project 10 CIE5050-09 Additional Graduation Work, Research Project 10 CME2100-11 Research Internship 10 TUD4040-10EC Joint Interdisciplinary Project 10 ) Please note that the Jo int Interdisciplinary Project only counts for 10 credits towards the CME programme.
+CME4950 Research and Development Project 10

+TUD4040-10EC Joint Interdisciplinary Project 10

+\) Please note that the Joint Interdisciplinary Project only counts for 10 credits towards the CME programme.

-- 3. Per specialisation, additional direction and requirements with regard to the electives may be given.
-The set of electives chosen by the students are to be submitted for approval as part of the Individual Study Plan (ISP) as formulated in arcticle 7.
+Per specialisation, additional direction and requirements with regard to the electives may be given.
+The set of electives chosen by the students are to be submitted for approval as part of the Individual Study Plan (ISP) as formulated in Article 7